High-dimensional separability for one- and few-shot learning: Stochastic Separation for Fine-Grained Distributions

 for every two $\boldsymbol{x},\boldsymbol{y}\in Y$ ($\boldsymbol{x}\neq \boldsymbol{y}$) the separability condition (\ref{SphereFisher1}) holds.
 Equivalently, it holds with probability $p>1-\delta$ ($\delta>0$) if

 This upper border of $|Y|$ grows with $n$ in geometric progression. \end{Corollary}

-The idea of spherical granules implies that, in relation to the entire data set, the granules are more or less uniformly compressed in all directions and their diameter is relatively small (or, equivalently, the granules are inflated points, and this inflation is limited isotropically).
-Looking around, we can hypothesize quite different properties: in some directions, the granules can have large variety, it can be as large, as variety of the whole set, but the dispersion decays in the sequence of the granule's principal components while the entire set is assumed to be whitened.
+The idea of spherical granules implies that, in relation to the entire dataset, the granules are more or less uniformly compressed in all directions and their diameter is relatively small (or, equivalently, the granules are inflated points, and this inflation is limited isotropically).
+Looking around, we can hypothesise quite different properties: in some directions, the granules can have large variety, it can be as large of variety as the whole set, but the dispersion decays in the sequence of the granule's principal components while the entire set is assumed to be whitened.
 Large diameter of granules is not an obstacle to the stochastic separation theorems.
-The following Proposition gives simple but instructive example.
+The following proposition gives a simple but instructive example.

 \begin{Proposition} Let $1\geq \alpha >1/2$, $1>r>1/(2\alpha)$, $1>\delta>0$.
 Consider an arbitrary set of $N$ intervals $I_j=[\boldsymbol{u_j}, \boldsymbol{v_j}] \in \mathbb{B}_n$ ($j=1, \ldots, N$).
 Let $\boldsymbol{x}$ be a randomly chosen point from a distribution in the unit ball with the bounded probability density $\rho(\boldsymbol{x})$.
 Assume that $\rho(\boldsymbol{x})$ satisfies inequality (\ref{bounded}) and $N<\frac{\delta}{2C} (2r\alpha)^n $.
 Then with probability $p>1-\delta$ point $\boldsymbol{x}$ is Fisher-separable from any $ \boldsymbol{y} \in \cup_j I_j$ with threshold $\alpha$ (\ref{eq:Fisher}). \end{Proposition} \begin{proof} For given $\boldsymbol{x}$ and $\alpha$, the Fisher's separability inequality defines a half-space for $\boldsymbol{y}$ (\ref{eq:Fisher}).
 An interval $I=[u,v]$ belongs to this half-space if and only if its ends, $u$ and $v$, belong to it, that is, $\boldsymbol{x} $ is $\alpha$-Fisher separable from $u$ and $v$.
 Therefore, we can apply Theorem~\ref{Th:prototype} to prove $\alpha$-Fisher separability of $\boldsymbol{x} $ from the set $Y=\{u_j\}\cup \{v_j\}$, $|Y|=2N$. \end{proof}